joakimwallmark/irtorch/README.md

 To cite IRTorch in publications use:

 Wallmark, J. (2024).
-IRTorch: Item response theory with Python (Version X.X) [Software].
-GitHub. https://github.com/joakimwallmark/irtorch
+IRTorch: Item response theory with Python (Version X.X) https://github.com/joakimwallmark/irtorch

 Or use the following BibTeX entry: